Benighter/WordWise/README.md

 │   │   ├── layout/      # Layout components
 │   │   ├── ui/          # UI components
 │   ├── lib/             # Utility functions and API services
+│   │   ├── dictionaryApi.ts   # Dictionary API service
+│   │   ├── userDataService.ts # User data management
 ```

+## 🎨 Design & UX Principles

+The app follows these design principles:
+- **Beautiful and modern UI** with clean design, balanced spacing, and elegant typography
+- **Smooth animations and transitions** to enhance interactivity
+- **Fully responsive** design that works seamlessly on all screen sizes
+- **Interactive elements** with thoughtful user feedback (hover effects, etc.)
+- **Full screen utilization** with minimal margins (about 1rem max) for optimal display
+- **Accessibility focus** for clarity and ease of use

 ## 👤 Author